jagodarybacka/game-theory-presentation/notes.md

 entrants were recruited from those who had published arti- cles on game theory in general or the Prisoner's Dilemma in particular.
-- zaproponuj aby widownia sama odbyła taki turniej, na twojej grze, przeciwko losowemu przeciwnikowi (wybór powinien być pomiedzy tit-for-tat tit for two tats, random, detektywem...)
+-OK zaproponuj aby widownia sama odbyła taki turniej, na twojej grze, przeciwko losowemu przeciwnikowi (wybór powinien być pomiedzy tit-for-tat tit for two tats, random, detektywem...)
-- poznajmy wszystkie strategie (screeny i gify z game of trust)
-- wrcajac do turnieju: TIT FOR TAT, submitted by Professor Anatol Rapoport of the University of Toronto, won the tournament.
+-OK poznajmy wszystkie strategie (screeny i gify z game of trust) -OK wrcajac do turnieju: TIT FOR TAT, submitted by Professor Anatol Rapoport of the University of Toronto, won the tournament.
 This was the simplest of all submitted programs and it turned out to be the best!